pixelastic/cloudinary-purge/README.md

 from any image stored, forcing it to re-download them (I had in the meantime updated and compressed the images).

+Note: Cloudinary also provides a "Bulk Delete" page in your account page, that can do pretty much the same thing.

 To use:
 - Define ENV variables in a `.envrc` file
   - `CLOUDINARY_CLOUD_NAME`